Quadruple-precision floats

 These member functions, similarly to the conversion operator, will convert this to T, storing the result of the conversion into rop.
 Differently from the conversion operator, these functions do not raise any exception: if the conversion is successful, the functions will return true, otherwise the functions will return false.
 If the conversion fails, rop will not be altered.
 The conversion can fail only if T is either integer or rational, and this represents a non-finite value.

-New in version 0.20: The conversion function to complex C++ types.
+Added in version 0.20: The conversion function to complex C++ types.

 Parameters: